elastic/elasticsearch-net/new_docs/contents/nest/writing-queries.markdown

 ---

 # Writing Queries
-One of the most important things to grasp using Nest is how to write queries.
+One of the most important things to grasp when using Nest is how to write queries.
 Nest offers you several possibilities.
 By the way all examples on this page assume being wrapped in

     var result = client.Search<ElasticSearchProject>(s=>s
         .From(0)